How to Screenshot on Windows

 Where Do Screenshots Go on Windows?

 One of the most searched questions about taking a screenshot on Windows is “where do my screenshots go?”
-The answer depends entirely on which method you used to take the screenshot.
+The answer depends entirely on which method you used.
 Some methods auto-save a file, while others only copy the image to your clipboard.
-Here is a complete breakdown of every save location on Windows.
+The most important distinction: pressing PrtScn alone never saves a file it only copies to clipboard.
+The only shortcut that saves automatically is Windows + Print Screen.

 Method Used Save Location Saved as File?